 Repurposed Antique Door Gates provide a unique and striking entryway into your garden, making them a fantastic addition to antique yard decor.
 These gates can be sourced from old homes or salvaged yards and adapted to fit your garden pathways.
 The weathered paint and vintage craftsmanship add an artistic and historical dimension to the landscape.
 Pair these gates with climbing roses or ivy to integrate them beautifully into the garden setting.

-- Materials: distressed wood planks, wrought iron handles, climbing rose vines, natural stone pathway
+- Materials: reclaimed barn wood posts, wrought iron gate hardware, aged copper climbing rose supports, crushed limestone pathway

 24. Old English Cottage Birdhouses